brestows/awesome-metalgamer/README.rst

 Running processes:
 ==================

-Shows the current running processes.
+Shows the current running processes, using `ps`.

 ::